QGFN: Controllable Greediness with Action Values: Method Analysis

 \section{Method Analysis}

-We now analyze the key design choices in the methods we presented.
+We now analyze the key design choices in QGFN.
 We start by investigating the impact of $n$ (the number of bootstrapping steps in $Q$-Learning) and $p$ (the mixture parameter) on \emph{training}.
-We then look at trained models, and reuse the learned $Q$ and $P_F$ to show that it is possible to use a variety of sampling strategies, and to change the mixture factor $p$ to obtain a spectrum of greediness.
-Finally, we run analysis experiments to provide evidence as to \emph{why} QGFN is helpful.
+We then look at trained models, and reuse the learned $Q$ and $P_F$ to show that it is possible to use a variety of sampling strategies, and to change the mixture factor $p$ to obtain a spectrum of greediness at test time.
+Finally, we empirically probe models to provide evidence as to \emph{why} QGFN is helpful.

-\paragraph{Impact of $\beta$ in QGFN} Fig.~\ref{fig:effect_of_beta} shows the effect of training with different $\beta$ values on the average reward and number of modes when taking 1000 samples after training is done in the fragment task (over 5 seeds).
+\myparagraph{Impact of $\beta$ in QGFN} Fig.~\ref{fig:hp-ablation} shows the effect of training with different $\beta$ values on the average reward and number of modes when taking 1000 samples after training is done in the fragment task (over 5 seeds).
 As predicted, increasing $\beta$ increases the average reward of the agent, but at some point, causes it to become dramatically less diverse.
 As discussed earlier, this is typical of GFNs with a too high $\beta$, and is caused by a collapse around high-reward points and an inability for the model to further explore.
-While QGFN is also affected by this, it does not require as drastic values of $\beta$ to obtain a high average reward.
+While QGFN is also affected by this, it does not require as drastic values of $\beta$ to obtain a high average reward and discover a high number of modes.

-\paragraph{Impact of $n$ in QGFN} As mentioned in \S\ref{sec:qgfn-method}, training $Q$ with 1-step returns is ineffective and produces less useful approximations of the action value.
-Fig.~\ref{fig:effect-of-p-and-n} shows the number of modes from 1000 post-training samples in the fragment tasks, for models trained with a variety of $n$-step values.
+\myparagraph{Impact of $n$ in QGFN} As mentioned in \S\ref{sec:qgfn-method}, training $Q$ with 1-step returns is ineffective and produces less useful approximations of the action value.
+Fig.~\ref{fig:hp-ablation} shows the number of modes within 1000 post-training samples in the fragment tasks, for models trained with a variety of $n$-step values.
 Models start being consistently good at $n=5$ and values close to the maximum length of a trajectory tend to work well too.